-Most often, it doesn’t occur to people how easy it is for one to become a mobile money fraud victim until the deed is done, and they find themselves red-faced and confused about how they never saw it coming.
+Most often, it doesn’t occur to people how easy it is to become a victim of mobile money fraud until the deed is done, and they find themselves red-faced and confused about how they never saw it coming.

-Even for individuals who pride themselves in their ability to spot scams easily, it is becoming quite challenging to deal with the fraudsters as they are becoming sophisticated with their methods.
+Even for individuals who pride themselves in their ability to spot scams easily, dealing with these fraudsters is becoming quite challenging as they are becoming sophisticated with their methods.

 In this article, we’ll learn three telltale signs that mean you’re dealing with a mobile money fraudster.

 Signs you’re about to be a mobile money fraud victim

 The fraudster asks you to dial the *170# code

 Unless you already have a transaction in progress at a mobile money agent’s stall, you must never dial the MoMo code, especially when it’s a stranger requesting that you do so.
 What happens is he will engage you in conversation to distract you, and then ask you to enter a sum and then your MoMo PIN.